ChathurangaKCD/platform/addons/composition.md

 ## Summary

-The two-stage composition model provides:
+The simplified composition model provides:

-1. **Stage 1 (PE-time)**: ComponentDefinition + Platform Addons → ComponentType

-   - Platform addons baked into resources
+1. **Runtime Composition**: ComponentTypeDefinition + Component (with addons) + EnvSettings
-   - Only developer-allowed addons in CRD schema
+   - All addons specified in Component's `addons[]` array
-   - Generates CRD for developers

-2. **Stage 2 (Runtime)**: Component Instance + Developer Addons + EnvBinding
-   - Developer configures allowed addons
+   - No intermediate ComponentType resource
+   - Addons applied at runtime when Component is created
-   - EnvBinding overrides `envOverrides` per environment
+   - EnvSettings overrides `envOverrides` per environment
    - Final resources deployed to cluster

-This separation ensures:
+This simplified approach ensures:

-- **Platform control**: PEs enforce infrastructure policies
-- **Developer flexibility**: Devs configure application concerns
+- **Unified addon model**: All addons work the same way
+- **Developer control**: Developers add addons directly to Component
-- **Environment awareness**: Different configs per environment
+- **Environment awareness**: Different configs per environment via EnvSettings
-- **Clear boundaries**: Platform vs application responsibilities
+- **Flexibility**: No pre-baked configurations, all composition at runtime

 ---